Ebbbbby/Clothier/README.md

 # Clothier
-A simple site tp check out various clothings
+A simple site to check out various clothing